sebbdk/Curriculum-Vitae/README.md

 Curriculum-Vitae
 ================

-My Curriculum Vitae or resume
+My Curriculum Vitae or resumé if you like.